tumainimosha/laravel-coming-soon/README.md

 });
 ```

-### 2. As default route.
+### Option (b).
+As default route.
 Users will see this when trying to access any URL on your site

 ```php
 // file: routes/web.php